-Figure 1: Example diurnal cycle for a day in Albuquerque, NM.
+Figure 1: Example diurnal cycle for a day in Albuquerque, NM based on 30 year averaged temperature data.
 From around 10AM-10PM, the outside air is warmer than the required coolant temperature for keeping electronics at safe operating temperatures.
 Thus, the energy intensive chiller infrastructure is used for about half of the day.

 As can be seen in Figure 1, the chiller needs to be operated for about half of the day.
 What steps can be taken to reduce the time the chiller is on?
 The ambient temperature is not under an operator’s control, though there are seasonal variations in many areas that allow more efficient operation during colder times of year.
 Therefore, the only other option is to raise the coolant temperature.

 At first glance, this seems problematic; with all else equal, if the coolant temperature is raised, the device temperature will also increase, thereby causing potentially unsafe device operating temperatures.
 But, if a more effective device-level cooling mechanism is implemented, the coolant temperature can safely be raised.
 Let’s take a look at what this may look like: